BP04/weighted-matroid-intersection/README.md

 # Weighted Matroid Intersection

-This repository is created as part of IF1220 - Discrete Mathematics Assignment.
+This repository is created as part of IF1220 - Discrete Mathematics paper assignment.
 I wrote a paper about matroid intersection and its application on network design.
 I also implemented the weighted matroid intersection algorithm.
 The problem used as benchmark for the algorithm is [DIY Tree](https://codeforces.com/problemset/problem/1556/H).

 ## How to run